Constadine/PyDungeon/README.md

 # PyDungeon
 PyDungeon is my first python project.
 It is a text-based (console) dungeon crawler RPG.
-It a an offspring of fresh OOP knowledge put to practice.
+It is an offspring of fresh OOP knowledge put to practice.